dascruz/flask-finance/README.md

 pip install -r requirements.txt
 ```

-4. Set your IEX Cloud API key as an environment variable:
+4. Set your IEX Cloud API key as an environment variable (you need to register to get an API key):

 ```
 export API_KEY=YOUR_API_KEY_HERE
 ```

-5. Rename `finance_dev.db` to `finance.db`.
+5. Rename or copy `finance_dev.db` to `finance.db`.

 6. Start the Flask development server: